 Glossary

-• Session – a collection of traces that were serving the same user or the same interaction.
+• Session – A group of related traces that belong to the same user or conversation.

-Laminar offers comprehensive tracing and analytics of your entire application.
-For every run, the entire execution trace is logged, so the information you can see in logs includes, but is not limited to:
+Laminar offers comprehensive tracing of your entire application.
+For every run, the entire execution trace is logged, so the information you can see in the traces includes:

 • Total execution time